Barkhausen-Institut/usrp_uhd_wrapper/README.md

 This repo wraps the UHD for our X410.
 It contains the **client as well as the server**.
 The client is to be used by the user for signal processing purposes and sending the commands to the USRP, which serves as a server.

-Current versions of server are running on 192.168.189.131/134. **If you want to run code as a client against USRPs, only use these USRPs at the moment.**

 # Documentation

 Documentation is auto-generated and can be found [here](https://barkhauseninstitut.gitlab.io/corola-infrastructure/usrp-x410/usrp_uhd_api/).

-Read this in conjunction with **examples/jcas.py**!
+Read this in conjunction with our example files located in **examples/**!

 # Install